3rdeyesamurai/SciOracle/README.md

 ---

+## 🪙 Phase 2: The Proof of Discovery (PoD) Cryptocurrency
+SciOracle has been expanded into a fully functional decentralized cryptocurrency ecosystem secured by **Proof of Discovery (PoD)**.
+Instead of wasting electricity hashing meaningless strings (like Bitcoin's Proof of Work), nodes expend computation traversing the mathematical latent space.

+### 1. The Currency (Discovery Coin)
+A block is only minted and added to the `DiscoveryLedger` when a node discovers a mathematical identity that satisfies two physical rules:
+1. **Logical Soundness:** It must be formally proven true by the `SymPy` symbolic engine.
+2. **Algorithmic Rarity (Dynamic Difficulty):** The `MathEBM` evaluates the discovery's "Energy".
+The energy must be lower than the network's `target_difficulty` (e.g., $E < 0.015$).
+As the network hash rate increases and more discoveries are found, the difficulty algorithm dynamically tightens the energy threshold.
+The resulting blockchain is an immutable, mathematically verified Library of Alexandria.

+### 2. The Interface
+Rather than a purely headless node, the network demands a visual **Desktop/Web Interface**.
+This interface acts as:
+- **A Crypto Wallet:** Tracking the user's minted block rewards.
+- **A Node Dashboard:** Displaying active WebSocket P2P connections and the current network difficulty.
+- **A Visual Block Explorer:** Our blocks contain complex math!
+The interface renders the mathematical formulas in LaTeX and displays the vibrant, color-coded **AST GCN Charts** generated natively by the cross-attention layers of the neural network during the discovery phase.

+### 3. Distribution & The User Experience
+The target demographic ranges from AI researchers to PC gamers with idle GPUs.
+- **The Target Hardware:** Consumer rigs (RTX 2060+).
+Because of our explicit `vram_gate` and RAM/GPU multiplexing, standard household GPUs can participate without crashing.
+- **Onboarding:** The application should be distributed as a 1-click Docker container or a bundled Electron app.
+The average new user shouldn't need to write Python.
+They simply launch the program, and in the background, the isolated `Oracle_Coder` generates conjectures while the GPU attempts to minimize their energy.
+It feels like *Folding@Home*, but secured by a decentralized financial ledger.

+---

 ## Prerequisites

 To run the training loop and CLI, you will strictly need Python 3.9+ along with PyTorch, SymPy, and Transformers installed.